Compliance as Code Principles

 What It Means

-Compliance checked on every commit, not periodically.
+Compliance checked on every commit.
 Compliance tests run in CI/CD pipeline alongside functional tests.

 In practice: